Amrmamlook/Villanova/README.md

     - Swagger (provided with documentation and Bearer JWT In Action)

     ### Consuming Api
     - In MVC Project

       ## Usage
       - Register as a user or Admin and obtain a JWT token.
        -   Use the token to authenticate and access the API endpoints.
-       -  Perform CRUD operations on villas and villa numbers based on your user role
+       -  Perform CRUD operations on villas and villa numbers based on your user role.